 But there are some other interesting cases.

 Family First have picked up some nice preferences in South Australia, Tasmania and Queensland and have a chance of being back in parliament.
 The Shooters & Fishers Party look like they have a good preference flow in WA and could be fighting with the Nationals for the last spot.
 Fishing has a chance in Queensland.
 And even the Democrats are in with a chance, with a good preference flow in Victoria.
 There is also a slim chance that Labor might only get one Senator in QLD, with their 2nd spot going Green on the back of Palmer preferences.
-For the LDP, the only real chances are in Queensland and Tasmania, and they both require a lot of luck.
+For the LDP, there is a chance in Queensland and Tasmania, but they both require a lot of luck.
 The wonderful Rachel Connor also has a mathematical chance in Queensland, but that requires even more luck.
 But we can dream.

 Full state by state analysis is below…